Update: USAA’s Auto Buying Service is now powered by TrueCar.

 Save money and reduce your stress with USAA Auto Circle’s no-hassle pricing.
 Our members have saved an average of $3,347 off MSRP3 on new vehicles.

-Finance with USAA Bank auto loans.
+USAA Bank members may have access to special financing for auto loans.
 Members can apply for new car financing and receive the convenience of dealer electronic funds transfer all from their iPhone.
 Members also can apply for a competitive loan for a used car at autocircle.com.

 Insure with USAA.
 Members who switch to USAA save $409 a year on average.4 Also, USAA members with an existing USAA auto policy can check insurance costs before they buy and easily add or update insurance coverage.